-A hunting ground blind will help you get close enough to your prey to make a killer shot.
-But that’s not all, ground blind for bowhunting will come in handy when you want to survey an area.
-Additionally, a blind will protect you from the elements such as harsh weather, dangerous prey, and so on.
+Hunting blind will help you get close enough to your prey to make a killer shot.
+But that’s not all; the ground blind will come in handy when you want to survey an area.
+Additionally, a blind will protect you from the elements, such as harsh weather, dangerous prey, and so on.

 Why?
 You ask, well, because it will help you concentrate on your aim and hone your skills.